ludwig-ai/ludwig-docs/src/docs/user_guide.md

   -mrp MODEL_RESUME_PATH, --model_resume_path MODEL_RESUME_PATH
                         path of a the model directory to resume training of -sstd, --skip_save_training_description
-                        disables saving the description JSON file.
+                        disables saving the description JSON file -ssts, --skip_save_training_statistics
-  -ssts --skip_save_training_statistics
-                        disable saving training statistics JSON file.
+                        disables saving training statistics JSON file -sstp, --skip_save_predictions
-  -sstp --skip_save_predictions
-                        disable saving test predictions CSV file.
+                        skips saving test predictions CSV files -sstes, --skip_save_eval_stats
-  -sstes --skip_save_eval_stats
-                        disable saving evaluation statistics JSON file -ssm --skip_save_model
+                        skips saving eval statistics JSON file -ssm, --skip_save_model
                         disables saving model weights and hyperparameters each time the model improves.
-By default Ludwig saves model weights
-                        after each epoch the validation metric imprvoes, but if the model is really big  that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it, but the model will not be loadable later on
+By default Ludwig saves model weights after each epoch the validation metric imprvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it,but the model will not be loadable later on -ssp, --skip_save_progress
-  -ssp, --skip_save_progress SKIP_SAVE_PROGRESS
-                        disables saving weights after each epoch.
-By default Ludwig saves weights after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will use twice as much storage space, use this parameter to skip it, but training cannot be resumed later on.
+                        disables saving progress each epoch.
+By default Ludwig saves weights and stats after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will uses twice as much space, use this parameter to skip it, but training cannot be resumed later on -ssl, --skip_save_log
-  -ssl, --skip_save_log
-                        disable saving TensorBoard logs.
-By default Ludwig saves logs for TensorBoard, but if it is not needed turning it off can slightly increase the overall speed.
+                        disables saving TensorBoard logs.
+By default Ludwig saves logs for the TensorBoard, but if it is not needed turning it off can slightly increase the overall speed
   -rs RANDOM_SEED, --random_seed RANDOM_SEED
                         a random seed that is going to be used anywhere there is a call to a random number generator: data splitting, parameter initialization and training set
                         shuffling
   -g GPUS [GPUS ...], --gpus GPUS [GPUS ...]
-                        list of gpus to use
+                        list of GPUs to use
-  -gml GPU_MEMORY, --gpu_memory_limit GPU_MEMORY
+  -gml GPU_MEMORY_LIMIT, --gpu_memory_limit GPU_MEMORY_LIMIT
-                        maximum memory in MB of gpu memory to allocate per GPU device
+                        maximum memory in MB to allocate per GPU device -dpt, --disable_parallel_threads
-  -dpt, --disable_parallel_threads
-                        disable Tensorflow from using multithreading
+                        disable TensorFlow from using multithreading for
-                        for reproducibility
+                        reproducibility
   -uh, --use_horovod    uses horovod for distributed training -dbg, --debug         enables debugging mode
   -l {critical,error,warning,info,debug,notset}, --logging_level {critical,error,warning,info,debug,notset}